William Roache: Career

 Roache's 2008 autobiography Soul on the Street contains a substantial amount of philosophical content in which Roache affirms his belief in the afterlife.
 In October 2008, he revealed on BBC Breakfast he had had a two-year feud with actress Pat Phoenix, a fellow Coronation Street player, during which they did not speak to each other: this stemmed from her changing a scene involving the two of them.
 However, they did reconcile and became good friends.
 In 2010, 50 Years on the Street: My Life with Ken Barlow, a memoir focusing on Roache's work on Coronation Street, was published to coincide with his 50th year playing Barlow.

 On 13 April 2012, Piers Morgan interviewed Roache for his ITV series Piers Morgan's Life Stories.
+During this show Roache admitted to sleeping with around 1,000 women.
 On 26 September 2012, Roache was featured in the BBC series Who Do You Think You Are?, researching his family history.
 He is currently Coronation Street's longest-serving actor, having been in the cast from the first episode.
 In 2018, the book Life and Soul: How to Live a Long and Healthy Life was released, in which Roache shares his personal philosophy and life experiences.